dhmmasson/testDrivenDevelopment/Assignements.md

 # Exercice 2 - First Conflict

-In collaborative project, several person will modify the code base concurrently, and sometimes multiple change will affect the same file.
-When you push your commit this concurrent change must be merged.
-Some merges can happen automatically, - because they affect different files or different part of a file for example.
-Some merges will result in a conflict, that you will need to resolve. while good team organization ([exercice 3][ex3])) will allow you to reduce the number of these conflicts, they are a normal part of the process that you'll need to address serenely.
+In collaborative project, several people will modify the code base concurrently, and sometimes multiple changes will affect the same file.
+When you push your commit these concurrent changes must be merged.
+Some merges can happen automatically, - because they affect different files or different parts of a file for example.
+Some merges will result in a conflict, that you will need to resolve.
+While good team organization ([exercice 3][ex3])) will allow you to reduce the number of these conflicts, they are a normal part of the process that you'll need to address serenely.

 At the end you will know :

 * How to **pull** modifications from the group **repository**
 * perform concurrent **Commit** from several members of the group
 * **pull** and resolve conflict

+## Instructions

+[Detailed Instructions can be found there][Ex2]

 # Exercice 3 - Branch management